ng-dnd/ng-dnd/packages/core/README.md

 ## Alternatives

 It is important to note that for bare-bones sortable lists, where you have a mutable array of simple values, you don't necessarily need the superpowers in this library.
-There are plenty of cookie-cutter solutions out there, like the quite powerful [`ng2-dnd`](https://github.com/akserg/ng2-dnd) or [`ng2-dragula`](https://github.com/valor-software/ng2-dragula), which may get you to your deadline faster than learning and using `@ng-dnd`.
+There are plenty of cookie-cutter solutions out there, like the quite powerful [`ng2-dnd`](https://github.com/akserg/ng2-dnd) or [`ng2-dragula`](https://github.com/valor-software/ng2-dragula), which may get you to your deadline faster than learning and using `ng-dnd`.
 But be warned; you may find yourself wanting more dragging power once you get a taste.
 In fact, this package was born when [@cormacrelf](https://github.com/cormacrelf) got sick of maintaining `ng2-dragula` and watching users struggle to implement what `react-dnd` was born for.

 If Angular and React aren't your thing, there's also [`vue-react-dnd`](https://github.com/jenshaase/vue-react-dnd).

 ## Issues

-Not all issues are `@ng-dnd`-related.
+Not all issues are `ng-dnd`-related.
 If you think you found a bug in `dnd-core` or with the HTML5 backend, those issues belong on [that codebase](https://github.com/react-dnd/react-dnd) with their many contributors and wealth of experience.
 If there is a problem with another backend you are using, file an issue with that backend so you can get more specific help and so that the community can benefit.

-Issues and potential improvements to `@ng-dnd` are discussed on [GitHub](https://github.com/ng-dnd/ng-dnd).
+Issues and potential improvements to `ng-dnd` are discussed on [GitHub](https://github.com/ng-dnd/ng-dnd).

 ## License